 - The actual private data, sent peer-to-peer via gossip protocol to only the organization(s) authorized to see it.
-This data is stored in a private database on the peer (sometimes called a “side” database, or “SideDB”).
+This data is stored in a private state database on the peers of authorized organizations, which can be accessed from chaincode on these authorized peers.
 The ordering service is not involved here and does not see the private data.
-Note that setting up gossip requires setting up anchor peers in order to bootstrap cross-organization communication.
+Note that because gossip distributes the private data peer-to-peer across authorized organizations, it is required to set up anchor peers on the channel, and configure CORE_PEER_GOSSIP_EXTERNALENDPOINT on each peer, in order to bootstrap cross-organization communication.

 - A hash of that data, which is endorsed, ordered, and written to the ledgers of every peer on the channel.
 The hash serves as evidence of the transaction and is used for state validation and can be used for audit purposes.

 The following diagram illustrates the ledger contents of a peer authorized to have private data and one which is not.